pekkalacd/groupbreakers.github.io/README.md

 # groupbreakers.io

-This is a a free website/tool made for the virtual sports card community on Youtube.
+This is a a free website/tool made for the virtual sports card community on Youtube written in HTML, CSS, and JavaScript.
 This site aims to lower the customer wait time for randomizations.

 ## Features